Pre-Nuptial and Post-Nuptial Agreements

 - Whether any pressure was put on one party to sign the agreement.

-Couples who are already married or in a civil partnership can enter into a post-nuptial agreement to deal with their financial agreements if the relationship breakdowns.
-The agreement is essentially the same a pre-nuptial agreement it is just entered into after marriage.
+Couples who are already married or in a civil partnership can enter into a post-nuptial agreement to deal with their financial agreements if the relationship breaks down.
+The agreement is essentially the same as a pre-nuptial agreement it is just entered into after marriage.

-Many couples enter a pre-nuptial agreement which is then updated by a post-nuptial agreement during the marriage.
-Our family law solicitors advise clients to keep their financial circumstances under review and update the agreement when necessary for example to make provision for the birth of a child.
-People also often enter into a post nuptial agreement after receiving an inheritance to protect money gifted by their family members.
+Some couples that do enter a pre-nuptial agreement then update it using a post-nuptial agreement during the marriage.
+Our family law solicitors advise clients to keep their financial circumstances under review and update the agreement when necessary, for example to make provision for the birth of a child.
+People also often enter into a post-nuptial agreement after receiving an inheritance to protect money gifted by their family members.